infinitered/ignite/docs/advanced-guides/using-development-build.md

 cd ignite
 ```

-Now install use `npm` to install and bootstrap Ignite:
+Now use `npm` to install and bootstrap Ignite:

 ```sh
 npm install